vijay-uppunuru/TodoApp/README.md

 # TodoApp
-This app can add the tasks to the list, strike through the completed ones or tasks can also be deleted from list.
+From This app we can add the tasks to the list, strike through the completed ones or tasks can also be deleted from list.